-Unfortunately, this was our last hike of the day and our batteries had died.
+Unfortunately, this was our last hike of the day and my camera died.
 The trail was only .3 miles away from the Visitor Center so it was pretty easy and the way is paved.
 However, there is a huge hill you’ll have to walk up.
 Plus, there are TONS of stairs to climb.
-In the end, you’ll come face to face with greats views of the river as well as seeing Plum Island.
+In the end, you’ll come face to face with great views of the river as well as seeing Plum Island.

 We had such a fun time on our first official hike.
 We’d love to come back and explore more!

 - Visit first thing in the morning or later in the day to avoid the crowds.

 - Be prepared for a lot of stairs.

 - Bring an extra set of clothes and shoes in case you get wet or get muddy.

 - Bring a garbage bag.
 Once you go deeper in the trails, there are no garbage cans.
 Bring a bag to stow your garbage until you find a trash can.